 The toilets are exactly as you will find them on the beach, but instead of making the distinction ‘male-female’, Blue Bayou does that very nicely by distinguishing the two stalls into ‘peeing standing’ and ‘peeing sitting’.

 Next to the beach benches is a large pink device from the local drugstore.
 It looks suspiciously like a hand sanitizer dispenser, but if you put your hand under it, instead of hand alcohol, a splash of sunscreen comes out.

 For alcohol you are of course welcome at the bar, where you can choose from four cocktails.
 The price in combination with the content is hard to swallow, for 9.50 euros a Frozen Mojito Sex on the Beach the size of a shot will come your way.
 It does ensure that you take your time and enjoy this refreshing sweet cocktail even more.
 Even the wasps loved it.

 Campus beach, Windesheim Zwolle

 Bring your own drink

-You can also enjoy summery beach vibes on the Zwolle campus.
-When the weather is nice, there are nice chairs and beanbags on our own ‘campus beach’, next to building X.
+You can also enjoy summery beach vibes on the Zwolle campus beach (open untill september 2022).
+When the weather is nice, there are nice chairs and beanbags on our own ‘beach’, next to building X.